 The Corporation conducts an enterprise risk assessment on all of its major operating business units at least annually.
 Through the risk assessment process, the Corporation identifies the significant risk factors present in each business unit, and subjectively determines the likelihood of the risk occurring and the financial and/or non-financial impact to such business if the risk occurs.
-The board of directors (the "Board") of the Corporation and/or the management of each business unit monitors the significant risk factors identified by the Corporation and, where deemed necessary, adopts an appropriate risk optimization strategy.
+The Board and/or the management of each business unit monitors the significant risk factors identified by the Corporation and, where deemed necessary, adopts an appropriate risk optimization strategy.